Jieorge/dependency-edge-isolation-srl/README.md

 evaluate.py
 ```

-These files are sufficient to inspect the model, data processing, training setup, and evaluation logic.

-The original directory also contains `.slurm` and `.sh` files used to submit jobs on the ALICE HPC cluster.
-Those scripts are not required for understanding or reproducing the Python experiment logic, and they may contain cluster-specific paths, email addresses, module names, or virtual-environment locations.
-They should only be uploaded after being converted into generic templates.
+The original `.slurm` and `.sh` files were used for ALICE HPC job submission and are not needed for inspecting or reproducing the Python experiment logic.
+They should only be uploaded after removing cluster-specific paths, email addresses, and environment settings.

-## Expected Data Layout
+## Data Layout

-By default, the scripts expect the following local layout:
+The scripts expect this layout by default:

 ```text
 data/